 Dawes returns to his alma mater with 240 career wins and a .617 winning percentage as a collegiate head coach, highlighted by a 2009 NCAA Division III National Championship with Neumann University and a 2024 NCAA Tournament appearance with Stevenson University.
-He inherits a Norwich team that reached the final New England Hockey Conference (NEHC) Championship game in 2024–25 and will compete in the newly established Little East Conference (LEC) beginning in 2025–26.
-Top returners include All-Conference honorees Cooper Bertrand (First Team) and Sami Molu (Second Team).

-Over the past nine seasons, Dawes built Stevenson from the ground up as the Mustangs’ first-ever head coach.
+Over nine seasons, Dawes built Stevenson from the ground up as the Mustangs’ first-ever head coach.
 He led the program to five Middle Atlantic Conference (MAC) championships and helped the Mustangs crack the national rankings early in their existence.
 In 2024, he guided Stevenson to its first NCAA Tournament berth.
 His tenure saw two Sid Watson Award finalists, three AHCA All-Americans, and numerous MAC and UCHC major award winners.

 Prior to Stevenson, Dawes served as the head coach at Neumann from 2008–2015, where he compiled 107 wins and became the AHCA National Division III Coach of the Year after guiding the Knights to the 2009 national title.
 His success in building competitive, disciplined teams has made him one of the most respected coaches in Division III hockey.